MikoDev-Sd/miko-privacy/README.md

 ### 📝 Manual Deletion — What You Can Request
 - All warning records for a specific user in a specific server
-- IGN / Tier ranking data linked to your Discord User ID
 - Your server's complete configuration data (prefix, logs, autorole, sticky)
 - Any stored reminders or AFK entries
 - Auto-responder rules set for your server